Contractor or Employee in the Philippines? The Label Won’t Save You

 What to ask an EOR before you sign

-• Do they hold their own Philippine entity, or are they reselling someone else's?
+- Do they hold their own Philippine entity, or are they reselling someone else's?
+A reseller adds a margin and a point of failure; if the underlying provider stumbles, you're two steps removed from your own staff.

-The first question matters most.
-A reseller adds a link to the chain and a margin to the cost, and if the underlying provider stumbles, you're two steps removed from the people actually employing your team.
 Zero-Ten Park answers yes to each: our own Philippine entity, statutory compliance handled end to end, and staffed offices at Cebu IT Park, Mandaue and Makati — with Japanese parent-company backing behind them.
 It's the difference between renting a structure and standing on one.

 Not sure which door is yours?